melezhik/swat/README2.md

 # Thanks

-To the authors of ( see list ) without who swat would not appear to light
+To the authors of ( see list ) without who swat would not appear to light:

 - perl
 - curl